 The Illinois Human Rights Act prohibits all public and private employers from harassing applicants or employees based on their actual or perceived sex (IL Comp.
 Stat.
 Ch.
 775 Sec.
-5/2-102 et seq.).
-Employers with 15 or more employees are prohibited from discriminating based on sex, marital status, sexual orientation, or pregnancy.
+5/2-102 et seq.) and from discriminating based on sex, marital status, sexual orientation (including gender-related identity), or pregnancy.

 An “unpaid intern” is defined as a person who performs work for an employer under the following circumstances:

 • The employer is not committed to hiring the person performing the work at the conclusion of the intern's tenure.

 • The employer and the person performing the work agree that the person is not entitled to wages for the work performed.

 The work performed must meet the following requirements:

 • It supplements training given in an educational environment that may enhance the employability of the intern;